This Arugula, Pomegranate and Pear Salad is perfect for fall with pears, poms, red grapes and a delicious poppy seed apple cider dressing.

 Poppy Seed Cider Dressing.
 The salad’s crowning glory, (or if you’re French, crème de la crème!).
 Apple cider is simmered till it’s reduced to a thick, sticky syrup that’s, literally, bursting with vibrant apple flavor.
 The syrup is then combined with a splash of apple cider vinegar, a touch of Dijon mustard, garlic, olive oil and a spoonful of poppy seeds.
 Everything goes in a jar and then – shake, shake, shake for a flavorful fall dressing that’s the perfect complement and conclusion to this yummy salad.

-These three shining stars can all be made ahead, so it’s really easy to throw this salad together at the spur of the moment.
+These star ingredients can all be made ahead, so it’s easy to throw this salad together at the spur of the moment.
 I usually double the dressing recipe and keep jars of the wonderful pecans in the freezer.
 When I use the last of the Pickled Red Onions, it doesn’t take long before a new batch is on its way.

-Like I said, this has become my go-to salad and I’m sure that once you try it, you’ll find yourself craving it again and again as well!
+Like I said, this Arugula, Pomegranate and Pear Salad has become my go-to salad and I’m sure that once you try it, you’ll find yourself making it again and again as too!

 P.S.
 Have you noticed that pomegranates are starting to show up in the markets.
 Lots of my local stores are starting to have specials on them.
 This salad includes the gorgeous ruby red pomegranate arils (or seeds).